How to Pay for Assisted Living: 6 Options

 • How do we protect Mom’s house and assets, but still afford the care she needs?

-• How do we make sure mom will have money left after all of dad’s care expenses are paid?
+• How do we make sure Mom will have money left after all of Dad’s care expenses are paid?

-These are complicated questions and the answers will be different in each state and for each unique situation.
+These are complicated questions, and the answers will be different in each state and for each unique situation.

 A reputable elder law attorney may be able to help figure out how to afford the care your older adult needs.
-The lawyer fees could be well worth it if they could save your older adult a significant amount of money.
+The lawyer's fees could be well worth it if they could save your older adult a significant amount of money.

 Recommended for you:

-8 Comments
+9 Comments

 Dee